IAAR-Shanghai/UHGEval/README.md

 ## Advanced Usage

-Run `experiment.py` to delve deeper into the project.
-You may encounter various issues during the trial run because the project is currently just a demo.
-For now, you can follow the interpreter's prompts to get the program running smoothly.
+Utilize run_uhgeval.py or run_uhgeval_future.py for a comprehensive understanding of this project.
+The former is currently a provisional piece of code slated for removal in the future; whereas the latter is command-line executable code intended for future use.

 ## TODOs